Ynlay/100-days-of-code/log.md

 **Today's Progress**: Not much coding today, read about threads and a couple of basic linux commands.

+### Day 57: March 15

+**Today's Progress**: Continued JQuery course from SoloLearn and compiled my first C program in an ubuntu virtual machine.

 ### DAYS SKIPPED SO FAR : 14